king9sun/Hello-World/README.md

 # Hello-World
-Say hello to the world
+Say hello to the world!

-Stay curious
+Stay curious!